YJiangcm/COMP_5222_Project/README.md

 ### 3. Make prediction and compute F1 score:
 Open your terminal and run _predict.py_ in the "code" file. (**you need to modify data_path according to your situation**)
----------predict_file is the path of file that your model predicts.
+---------predict_file: the path of file that your model predicts.
----------sample_pred_file is the path where you want to save the standard prediction.
+---------sample_pred_file: the path where you want to save the standard prediction.
 ```
 ! python predict.py --input ../data \
               --output ../output \